EPCCed/2023-09-06-rse-singularity/_episodes/singularity-cache.md

 {: .language-bash}

 ~~~
-here are 1 container file(s) using 90.43 MiB and 0 oci blob file(s) using 0.00 KiB of space
+There are 1 container file(s) using 71.54 MiB and 4 oci blob file(s) using 73.00 MiB of space
-Total space used: 90.43 MiB
+Total space used: 144.54 MiB
 ~~~
 {: .output}